credativ/plutono/docs/sources/datasources/influxdb/_index.md

 ### InfluxQL (classic InfluxDB query)

 These options apply if you are using the InfluxQL query language.
-If you are using Flux, refer to [Flux support in Grafana]({{< relref "influxdb-flux.md" >}}).
+If you are using Flux, refer to [Flux support in Plutono]({{< relref "influxdb-flux.md" >}}).

 Name        | Description
 ----------- | -------------
 `Name`      | The data source name.
 This is how you refer to the data source in panels and queries.
 We recommend something like `InfluxDB-InfluxQL`.
 `Default`   | Default data source means that it will be pre-selected for new panels.
 `URL`       | The HTTP protocol, IP address and port of your InfluxDB API.
 InfluxDB API port is by default 8086.
-`Access`    | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.
+`Access`    | Server (default) = URL needs to be accessible from the Plutono backend/server, Browser = URL needs to be accessible from the browser.
 `Whitelisted Cookies`| Cookies that will be forwarded to the data source.
 All other cookies will be deleted.
 `Database`  | The ID of the bucket you want to query from, copied from the [Buckets page](https://docs.influxdata.com/influxdb/v2.0/organizations/buckets/view-buckets/) of the InfluxDB UI.
 `User`      | The username you use to sign into InfluxDB.
 `Password`  | The token you use to query the bucket above, copied from the [Tokens page](https://docs.influxdata.com/influxdb/v2.0/security/tokens/view-tokens/) of the InfluxDB UI.
 `HTTP mode` | How to query the database (`GET` or `POST` HTTP verb).
 The `POST` verb allows heavy queries that would return an error using the `GET` verb.
 Default is `GET`.
 `Min time interval` | (Optional) Refer to [Min time interval]({{< relref "#min-time-interval" >}}).
-`Max series`| (Optional) Limits the number of series/tables that Grafana processes.
+`Max series`| (Optional) Limits the number of series/tables that Plutono processes.
 Lower this number to prevent abuse, and increase it if you have lots of small time series and not all are shown.
 Defaults to 1000.

 ### Flux

-For information on data source settings and using Flux in Grafana, refer to [Flux support in Grafana]({{< relref "influxdb-flux.md" >}}).
+For information on data source settings and using Flux in Plutono, refer to [Flux support in Plutono]({{< relref "influxdb-flux.md" >}}).

 #### Min time interval